unioslo/socker/README.md

 Introduction
 -------------
-Socker is secure for enabling unprivileged users to run Docker containers, because it does two things:
+Socker is secure for enabling unprivileged users to run Docker containers.
+It mainly does two things:
 * It enforces running containers within as the user not as root
 * When it is called inside a Slurm job, it enforces the inclusion of containers in the [cgroups assigned by Slurm to the parent jobs](https://slurm.schedmd.com/cgroups.html)